Xingli-Ma/ST558_Project3/README.md

-## Title: ST558 Project 3: R Shiny Dashboard: American Black Bear Data Analysis
+## Title: ST 558 Project 3: R Shiny Dashboard: American Black Bear Data Analysis

 ### Introduction
 This Shiny App includes four sections: About, Data, Data Exploration, and Modeling.
 The Modeling section has three pages: Modeling Info, Model Fitting, and Prediction.
 It can show a lot of dynamic and interactive information based on user inputs.